 “The biggest changes after making CI part of every developer’s workflow have been qualitative cultural differences", said Baird.
 “Making CI checks 'first-class citizens' encouraged developers — especially more junior developers — to take testing, style checking, and general code quality more seriously than they had been.
 It also feels anecdotally that we have faster communication about problematic branches, and more importantly, their fixes”.

 With Semaphore running their CI, the Sqor Sports team can focus on their growth and mission to connect athletes with millions of fans.

-Is your team looking for a simple and reliable CI solution?
+Is your team looking for a hosted CI solution to improve productivity?

 Sqor Sports has seen some great results using Semaphore.

 For a detailed product introduction, request a personal demo.